-Livestock and manure emissions were determined using methods aligning with the current NIR methods as described in Chapter 4 (Commonwealth of Australia 2020b).
+Livestock and manure emissions were determined using methods aligning with the current National Inventory Report (NIR) methods as described in 'Measuring and accounting for carbon in your business' (Commonwealth of Australia 2021).

 The carbon footprint combined all emissions (i.e. pre-feedlot and feedlot emissions) produced from operations.
 The carbon footprint was expressed per kilogram of live weight.
-While the feedlot typically sells cattle on a carcase weight basis, the actual product leaving the enterprise is live weight and carbon accounting rules require using this unit to accurately describe the product (see section 9.2).
+While the feedlot typically sells cattle on a carcase weight basis, the actual product leaving the enterprise is live weight and carbon accounting rules require using this unit to accurately describe the product see Appendix 'Allocation of impacts between multiple products on-farm for reporting CF'.